scarf-sh/docs/docs/api.md

 ### Data Export

 _NOTE: Data exporting is a gated feature, as it will eventually be part of a paid tier of Scarf.
-Meanwhile, we're happy to grant free export access to your account, forever - simply drop us a line in our community Slack, or post about how you're using Scarf to social media and we'll permanently bump your account's access level._
+Meanwhile, we're happy to grant free export access to your account, forever - simply drop us a line, or post about how you're using Scarf to social media and we'll permanently bump your account's access level._

 #### Aggregated Events for Organizations
 `GET https://scarf.sh/api/v1/organizations/{organization-name}/aggregates?startDate={startDate}&endDate={endDate}`